-Kamal Ghali is an experienced trial and investigations lawyer, a former U.S. Department of Justice cybercrime and white-collar crime prosecutor, and he leads the firm’s Cybersecurity & Privacy and White Collar Criminal Defense practices.
+Kamal Ghali is an experienced trial and investigations lawyer and a former U.S. Department of Justice cybercrime and white-collar crime prosecutor.
+He leads the firm’s Cybersecurity & Privacy and White Collar Criminal Defense practices.
+He helps clients strategically respond to fast-moving crises including data breaches and trade secret thefts; ongoing government investigations, regulatory enforcement actions, and white-collar criminal prosecutions; and complex civil litigation involving allegations of fraud, data theft, privacy violations, or criminal misconduct.
+He is a frequent lecturer on cybercrime and economic espionage.

-As a federal prosecutor and a Deputy Chief at the U.S. Attorney’s Office, he worked with the FBI and Secret Service to investigate global cyber threats, state-sponsored cyber intrusions, and cases involving over 100 data breaches, including the City of Atlanta ransomware attacks and other high-profile cyber threats.
-He has extensive trial experience and has tried complex multi-defendant, corporate fraud and bribery cases to juries, including a five-week trial against corporate executives charged with fraud involving $600 million in currency sales.
-He has led white-collar criminal investigations involving healthcare fraud, corruption, bribery, bank fraud, securities fraud, honest services fraud, money laundering, international cybercrime, trade secret theft, extortion, and immigration-related crimes.
+As a federal prosecutor and a Deputy Chief at the U.S. Attorney’s Office, he worked with the FBI and Secret Service to investigate complex frauds, global cyber threats, state-sponsored cyber intrusions, and cases involving over 100 data breaches, including the City of Atlanta ransomware attack, as well as other high-profile white collar matters.
+He has extensive trial experience and has tried complex multi-defendant, corporate fraud and bribery cases to juries, including a five-week trial against corporate executives charged with fraud involving $600 million in currency sales; a federal bribery trial against three corporate executives charged with bribing a public official in exchange for multi-million dollar service contracts; and cases involving securities fraud, public corruption, healthcare fraud, money laundering, and financial institution fraud.

 Speaker, Association of Corporate Counsel Value Challenge, "What to do when a foreign government steals your company's data," April 30, 2019.